 Art left our initial consult with homework: set aside 20 minutes a day over the next two weeks to listen to a mindfulness recording that exercised his capacity to concentrate.
 He also read about the philosophical framework and scientific data that supported the technique he was learning.

 Art noticed that he was experiencing a lot less neck and shoulder pain that typically accompanied stress and his nervous urge to eat when he was anxious was missing.
 He also felt less wary of social interactions.
 He no longer laid awake in bed, sleeplessly strategizing the night before an important discussion.

 The simple act of noticing subtle body sensations and emotions naturally releases tension and emotions.
-This release of tension is not the aim of mindfulness, but can be seen as a positive side-effect of the practice.
+This release of tension is not the aim of mindfulness, but can be seen as a positive byproduct of the practice.
 The ultimate aim is to develop non-reactivity and even-mindedness no matter what the emotional content so one can make skillful and wise choices.

 3. Mindful Communication

 Art reported spending much of the time in one-on-one interactions strategizing how he was going to outwit or outsmart his opponent.
 I had him play with the possibility that interactions were not necessarily confrontations with adversaries but an opportunity to collaborate.
 So I taught him a mindful approach to active listening.

 In his next meeting with his primary investor, Art didn’t try to outfox him but instead listened closely and repeated back what he was hearing without adding any more detail than what his investor had expressed.
 He still did not agree with his investor, but when the conversation ended, he felt less distant from him.

 Art had previously feared that if he acknowledged his investor’s perspective, he would have to capitulate his own viewpoint, that acknowledgement meant agreement.
 Of course, his primary investor probably wanted his own plan to take form, but Art began to see that it was more important to acknowledge its merit.